blfoulon/Ion-Trap-Anomalous-Heating-Simulation-Code/README.md

 This includes:
 * Raw data of the DFT-calculated surface-adsorbate energies (and forces) and adsorbate induced dipole moments (DFT_interpolated_data).
-* Interpolation scripts for the surface-adsorbate energies (and forces) (.py) and adsorbate induced dipole moments (.py).
+* Interpolation scripts for the surface-adsorbate energies (and forces) (Interp_CH4_Au_pot.py) and adsorbate induced dipole moments (interp_CH4_dipoles.py).
+* Custom ASE calculator combining surface-adsorbate and adsorbate-adsorbate interactions (.py).